OpenDSA/OpenDSA/RST/en/Design/IntroProcess.rst

 #.
 Verification: the systematic discovery and debugging of defects
 #.
 Maintenance: the installation, migration, support, and maintenance of complete systems

 The waterfall model was simple to understand and was widely used throughout the 1980's, but came under criticism primarily for it's lack of flexibility.
-Although officially endorsed bu the US Department of Defense in 1985, the DoD supplanted it with other process guidance 10 years later.
+Although officially endorsed by the US Department of Defense in 1985, the DoD supplanted it with other process guidance ten years later.

 .. [#] Peter Kemp / Paul Smith, *Waterfall model*
    (Adapted from Paul Smith's work at wikipedia)